 Step 1: Decide if Adoption is the Right Option for Your Family

-Before committing to adoption, you must first decide if a West Virginia adoption is the best option for growing you family.
+Before committing to adoption in West Virginia, you must first decide if a West Virginia adoption is the best option for growing you family.
 Before you begin the West Virginia adoption process, you must be sure that it is something you are financial and emotionally prepared to do.

 Often times when people pursue adoption, it is after struggling with infertility, which can include fertility treatments, miscarriage, or loss of a child.
 Understandably, this can have a lasting impact on your emotional wellbeing.
 For this reason, it is important to allow yourself to grieve such a loss before considering adoption in West Virginia.

 Early in the adoption process, your American Adoptions specialist will examine your motivations for adopting a child and your commitment to the adoption process.
 If you choose to pursue adoption in West Virginia, you will need to leave behind the dream of conceiving a biological child in order to realize your dream of adoption.

 Step 2: Decide Which Type of Adoption is Right for Your Family

 Once you’ve decided to pursue adoption, you will need to determine which type of adoption is best for your family.
 While American Adoptions specializes in the domestic adoption of infants across the U.S., there are many ways to adopt a child in West Virginia.

 Domestic adoption typically refers to the adoption of newborn babies born in the U.S. Domestic adoption agencies can provide all services needed to complete an adoption, including counseling and support for pregnant women, birth parents and adoptive parents.
 In addition to these services, American Adoptions also provides financial protection should you experience an adoption disruption.

 Who Should Choose Domestic Adoption: Those looking for one agency to complete all aspects of the adoption process, those hoping for a shorter wait time, and those looking to adopt an infant in West Virginia.